 You might be in a wine shop about to buy that bottle.
 It might be a bottle already in your kitchen or cellar?
 Maybe you are a store or restaurateur and it is in your inventory.
 In all cases, and many more that I can think of, this is an issue of the greatest importance.
 It can be the difference between that anniversary dinner being a great success or a terrible disappoint as you realize, on opening and pouring the bottle you have been saving for an event like this, it has gone bad.
 It is not like there is time to recover from this disaster emotionally or financially.
 Wine presents unique challenges, like the possibility that you got a “corked” wine which is beyond your control, without adding things like the maturity of the wine to the mix which is within your control.
 Here I am going to expand on a topic which I covered briefly on my consultancy website below, Aging.

 Wine, as most things in nature, goes through a cycle.
-It is young and raw at birth, peaks to maturity in flavor and elegance on the palate and then declines in an inevitable end.
+It is young and raw at birth, peaks to maturity in flavor and elegance on the palate and then declines to an inevitable end.
 Sort of like us humans.
+As an historian one of my area of interest was cycle theory, you know, the rise and fall of things.
 Anyway, all this is not a total mystery because the winemaker, mostly through price, gives you a rough idea of how long the wine should last.
 A winemaker is like a chef.
 He starts with ingredients and processes that affect the outcome of the final product.
 He can use grapes that had higher yields per acre (cheaper and less concentration in the fruit) or grapes that had lower yields and cost more.
-He can use oak chips (the cheap way) or oak barrels, the barrels can be made of cheap oak or expensive oak, the barrel can be newer or reused.
-The wine can be have a longer or shorter period of barrel aging to affect oxidation which slows down dramatically when the wine is put in bottle.
-Also, in general, young whites show better than young reds.
+He can use oak chips (the cheap way) or oak barrels.
+The barrels can be made of cheap oak or expensive oak, the barrel can be newer or reused.
+He can use one quarter new barrels and 3 quarter older ...the possibilities are endless.
+The wine can have a longer or shorter period of barrel aging to affect oxidation which slows down dramatically when the wine is put in bottle.
+Another generalization, young whites show better than young reds.
+One of the best indications of how long the winemaker expects that wine to last is the quality and length of the cork; cheap (for instance, agglomerated) and short, drink up quickly; high quality and long, it can take some age.
 Every decision the winemaker makes will affect the price and quality.
 With that in mind, you can start to evaluate the situation.